3ofcoins/metarake/README.md

 Metarake is a Rake extension to build multiple separate projects, which are published outside the repository.

+Usually, Metarake's Rakefile lives in the directory that contains subdirectories with separate projects, each with their own build script (`Rakefile`, `Makefile`, `build.xml`, you name it).
+What metarake does, is:

+ - Discover the projects,
+ - Discover their build targets,
+ - Verify whether those targets are already published,
+ - Build all unpublished targets and publish them.

+Each of these steps can be customized.
+A sample custom class is provided for building Debian packages and publishing them in an Apt repository.

 ## Installation

 Add this line to your application's Gemfile: